 What should I expect from trauma therapy?
-How will trauma therapy work?
 How will I feel?
 Will it take long?
 How do I know if it’s going well?
+These are natural questions about how trauma therapy works.
+Let’s dive in.

 A thousand kinds of trauma

 Because trauma can come in many different forms–physical, psychological, sexual, short-term or long-term–trauma therapy will look different for each person.
 Some of it will depend on the symptoms you’re facing.
 It will depend on your resiliency and your resources.
-Yet, no matter what kind of trauma and exactly how it affected you, there are some themes and similarities.
-(For a list of classic PTSD symptoms, read here.)
+Yet, no matter what kind of trauma and exactly how it affected you, there are some important similarities.
+(For a list of classic PTSD symptoms, read here.
+Or learn about childhood trauma and its impacts.)
+Because of these similarities, all effective trauma treatments share some basic themes.

 The first thing that’s needed to address trauma is safety.
 Without it, there can be no recovery.
 Why should there be?
 Trauma reactions are adaptive–they are actually helpful if you are under threat.
 If you’re in the war zone, you’d better wake up at the slightest noise and grab your rifle without thinking.
 If you’re in an abusive relationship, you’d better be hypersensitive to your abuser’s moods.
 And if you’re being repeatedly beaten or raped week after week, then it’s best if your brain finds a way to just not be there.
 Your mind checks you out of reality–it’s the only way to tolerate the intolerable.